eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 ### 1. Delete validator keys

-- Verify that you have the keystore-m files to reimport keys after consensus client switch.
+- Verify that you have the keystore-m files to reimport keys after the switch to web3signer.
 They should be in `./.eth/validator_keys`.
+- Verify that `WEB3SIGNER=false` in .env.
+If that's not so, **stop** and make it so.
 - `./ethd keys delete all`
+- Verify keys are gone: `./ethd keys list`

 ### 2. Enable web3signer